All Episodes

 So they saw 30 million, whatever the number was, brand new customers.

-We don't need to spend another diamond advertising.
+We don't need to spend another dime in advertising.

-We got a government that's gonna make people become our customers.
+We've got a government that's going to make people become our customers.

 And now I have to think, Andrea, that the insurance companies are just starting to realize that they're going to lose big money.